 When calculating income, lenders take into account any current debt and the loan repayments.
 They also consider liabilities such as overdrafts and credit card limits.

 If you have been self-employed for less than 2 years, it may be hard to get a mortgage with a bank.
 But don’t worry, there are other options outside of the main banks.
 Check out our blog how to get a mortgage if self-employed for less than 2 years.

 Expenses and spending habits

 At the time of writing (March 2022), the Credit Contracts and Consumer Finance Act (CCCFA) has made banks take a very conservative and detailed approach when looking at an applicant’s spending habits.
 Banks currently require three months of bank statements showing that your current spending habits allow for the mortgage payments.

 To find out how your expenses stack up:

 - Use our mortgage calculator to find out what your approximate fortnightly mortgage repayment would be at 7% interest.

 - The figure you’re left with is how much you need to save each fortnight over the three month period.
 These savings will be the proof that your spending habits can accommodate the repayments.

 The government has indicated that they will come back with revisions to CCCFA in mid-2022 that will allow the banks to be more flexible and practical in how much weight they give to applicant’s spending habits.
 In the meantime, non-bank lenders are more flexible in their approach so may be a good avenue for some people.

 Banks and lenders look at your credit rating to determine the level of risk involved in lending to you.
-If you are concerned about your credit rating and how it may affect your application, check out our blog how to get a mortgage if I have bad credit.
+If you are concerned about your credit rating or credit history, and how it may affect your application, check out our blog how to get a mortgage if I have bad credit.